Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 The Training Process

-We do not believe that one can do a proficent job of training your retriever in less then three months time.
-A week or more is used up in the dog adjusting to the kennel, and evaluating what the retriever knows.
-We train for a level of competency, and we do not believe that a two month program will accomplish this.
+We do not believe that one can do a proficient job of training your retriever in less then four months time.
+A week or more is used up in the retriever adjusting to the kennel, and evaluating what the retriever knows.
+We train for a level of competency, and we do not believe that a two or three month program will accomplish this.

 Many times clients wish us to train something specific, such as for large water, heeling on the right side, getting in/out of an air boat.
 We are happy to accommodate our clients and fine tune our training program to our clients needs and desires.